easyhooon/compose-stability-analyzer/README.md

 ## Stability Analyzer for Tracking Runtime Recomposition

-You can track the recomposition for specific composable functions with the `@TraceRecomposition` annotation at runtime.
+You can track the recomposition for specific composable functions with the `@TraceRecomposition` annotation at runtime (KMP supports).
 You don't need to write any logging code yourself, just add the annotation, run your app, and watch detailed recomposition logs appear in Logcat.
+This compiler plugin supports Kotlin Multiplatform.

 ![preview](art/preview6.png)